sparkfun/SparkFun_Artemis/Bootloader/readme.md

 Artemis Bootloader
 ==========================

-The Artemis module is loaded with two bootloaders: the SBL and ABL.
-The Ambiq Secure Boot Loader (SBL) resides from 0x00 to 0xC000.
+The Artemis module is loaded with two bootloaders: the ASB and SVL.
+The Ambiq Secure Boot Loader (ASB) resides from 0x00 to 0xC000.
 This bootloader is physically part of the IC and is configured using the info0 registers.
-At power up, if the SBL is not activated, it jumps to 0xC000.
-The SparkFun Artemis Bootloader (ABL) resides at 0xC000 and will broadcast a character at POR.
-If the correct response is received, the ABL will negotiate a bootload speed, then jump to user code starting at 0x10000.
-The ABL times out after 50ms.
+At power up, if the ASB is not activated, it jumps to 0xC000.
+The SparkFun Variable Bootloader (SVL) resides at 0xC000 and will wait for an incoming serial character.
+If a character is received, the baud rate will be auto-detected, the SVL will load new code, then jump to the new user code starting at 0x10000.
+The SVL times out after 50ms.

 This directory contains the various binaries that are programmed onto each Artemis module: